syncfusion-content/flutter-docs/Flutter/xlsio/working-with-excel-worksheet.md

 ## Unfreeze Panes

-The following code snippet explains how to unfreeze the panes.
+The following code snippet explains how to remove freeze panes.

 {% highlight dart %}
 //Create a new Excel Document.